 A request for quote or quotation is a document that details a buyer’s requirements and asks vendors to respond with pricing and payment terms.
 The focus of this document is primarily price, and often, the lowest priced bidder will win the business.

-To learn more about requests for quotations or see RFQ examples and templates, check out this blog: How to write an RFQ — Templates, examples and process
+To learn more about requests for quotations or see RFQ examples and templates, check out this blog: What is a request for quote?

-Now that we have the basics out of the way, we’ll be exploring the request for qualifications.
+Now that we have the basics out of the way, we’ll explore the request for qualifications.
 So, below when you see RFQ referenced, it will stand for request for qualifications.

 Who uses RFQs?